F5Networks/f5-ci-docs/docs/kubernetes/kctlr-app-install.rst

 .. attention::

-   These instructions are for a standard Kubernetes environment. **If you are using OpenShift**: Complete the steps in :ref:`Install the BIG-IP Controller for Kubernetes in OpenShift Origin <install-kctlr-openshift>`.
+   These instructions are for a standard Kubernetes environment.
+   **If you are using OpenShift**, see :ref:`Install the BIG-IP Controller for Kubernetes in OpenShift Origin <install-kctlr-openshift>`.

 Initial Setup
 -------------